martynas199/EliteBooker-frontend/PRODUCT_PAYMENT_INTEGRATION.md

 1. **Customer adds products to cart**

-   - Products can be from different beauticians
+   - Products can be from different specialists
    - Cart stored in Redux state

 2. **Customer proceeds to checkout** (`/product-checkout`)